 As a web application, CTFd has a few dependencies which require installation.

 - Database server

 While CTFd is a standard WSGI application and most WSGI servers (e.g. gunicorn, UWSGI, waitress) will likely suffice, CTFd is most commonly deployed with gunicorn.
 This is because of its simplicity and reasonable performance.
 It is installed by default and used by other deployment methods discussed on this page.
 By default it is configured to use gevent as a worker class.

 CTFd makes use of SQLAlchemy and as such supports a number of SQL databases.
-As of CTFd 2.0, the recommended database type is MySQL.
-CTFd is tested and has been installed against SQLite, Postgres, and MariaDB but this could change in the future.
+The recommended database type is MySQL.
+CTFd is tested with and has been installed against SQLite, Postgres, and MariaDB.

 By default CTFd will create a SQLite database if no database server has been configured.